“Those guys don’t know what they’re doing. They always stuff it up. They’re idiots.”

 Perhaps performance management actions are required if these behaviours are hard to shut down.
 Failing to do so will result in inefficiency in your team as you struggle with constant conflict, rather than actually solving business problems.

-Don’t let a bad team attitude ruin your team relationships and productivity.
+Don’t let a bad team attitude in the workplace ruin your team relationships and productivity.
 Letting it spiral out of control will simply cause issues in the long term and distract your team from its true purpose – satisfying its stakeholders.

 Name the bad behaviours, make effort to understand the other side, train your stakeholders and shut down the FIGJAM.
 Your customers will thank you for it.